Aryan95614/Pytorch-Lessons/README.md

 # Pytorch

-These books for now are my documentation for my upcoming app.
+These books for now are my documentation for my upcoming projects.